 There are exchange offices on literally every corner.
-The cheapest option is to withdraw money from a ATM, as there’s no charge or commission (except if your bank imposes a charge; some banks charge around 1.5% for using your card overseas).
-You can also get a cash advance at major banks and exchange offices (banks usually charge 2% commission).
-Most private exchange offices in Prague charge commission of up to 10% and they will advertise higher exchange rates, hoping customers will not realise there is a high commission fee.
-Some exchange offices advertising ‘No Commission’ are also a poor place to change money and the no-commission policy only applies if you’re changing large amounts of money.
+The cheapest option is to withdraw money from an ATM, as there’s no charge or commission (except if your bank imposes a charge; some banks charge around 1.5% for using your card overseas).
+You can also get a cash advance at major banks and exchange offices (banks usually charge a 2% commission).
+Most private exchange offices in Prague charge a commission of up to 10%, and they will advertise higher exchange rates, hoping customers will not realise there is a high commission fee.
+Some exchange offices advertising ‘No Commission’ are also a poor place to change money, and the no-commission policy only applies if you’re changing large amounts of money.
 You can negotiate commission at any exchange office.
-Generally it depends on the amount you are exchanging and staff are willing to lower commission down to 3% (if you not lucky enough to be rich, always ask for a commission reduction; it really works).
-Bureaux de change are probably the most useful places if you need money at the weekend or outside of normal business hours – otherwise we do not recommend them.
+Generally, it depends on the amount you are exchanging, and staff are willing to lower commission down to 3% (if you not lucky enough to be rich, always ask for a commission reduction; it really works).
+Bureaux de change are probably the most useful places if you need money at the weekend or outside of normal business hours – otherwise, we do not recommend them.
 Hotels, souvenirs shops and some restaurants usually charge around 5% to 6% commission.
 And a last piece of advice: never change money on the street.
 There have been several cases where customers have received counterfeit notes.

 Money Exchange Tips